PlayLiveChess/playlivechess-loadbalancer/README.md

     * If we follow this we need to handle the case where EC2 instances are already available ?
 * Default cluster of AWS ECS is used for now.
 AWS API calls where cluster needs to specified are marked with the comment `DEFAULT_CLUSTER`.
 * Error/Handling is skipped in a lot of places.
 These places are marked with the comment `TODO: Error Handling`
+* In case, the app is unable to fetch an available gameserver, it provides the address of a backup gameserver.
+This can even be used for testing gameserver hosted on localhost

 ## Doubts